Minimum Compensation- When And How Does It Become Due?

 vivnand

-It also depends upon industry to industry.
+It also depends on industry to industry.

-1 day salary needs to be paid if he turns up for the shift for the day he is not able to work for other reasons.
+In either case, as mentioned by my friend, one day's salary needs to be paid if he turns up for the shift for the day he is not able to work for other reasons.
+No salary to be paid if he is terminated for indiscipline. :)

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute